Preference shares in a Thai Co., Ltd.

 Reverse preference share structure with foreign preference shares – an ill-advised misconception

 Purely for marketing purposes, it might be easier to explain to a foreign investor that he owns preference shares while the Thai partner has ordinary shares only.
 The reverse preference shares might be advertised as “golden shares”.
 However, nothing could have been further from the truth.

-The 51% Thai shareholder receives under his common shares 51% of the dividends.
+The 51% Thai shareholder obtains under his common shares 51% of the dividends.
 Is it allowed under Thailands company laws that the 49% foreign shareholder receives more than 49% of the dividends?
-The technique would be to provide the preference shares with 10 times dividend rights or even 100 times profit participation.
+The technique would be to provide the preference shares with ten times dividend rights or even 100 times profit participation.
 In that case, the common shares would generate for the Thai shareholder just 9.4% respectively 1% of the company’s dividends.
-Would such a corporate design be accepted by Thailand’s courts in a litigation?
+Would Thailand’s courts accept such a corporate design in litigation?

 Under such simple foreign preference priority clause, the Thai shareholder is still entitled to receive 51% of the yearly dividends, to receive 51% of the extraordinary dividends if the company sells its assets (for example real estate) and obtains a high capital gain from an “asset deal”.
 And the Thai shareholder is even entitled to receive 51% of the profits if all the shares are later sold to a buyer of the company in a “share deal”.